WitnessOfThe/multinational-retail-data-centralisation/README.md

 ## Step by step data processing

-We have 6 different data sources with data.
+We have 6 different dataframes.

 1. Remote Postgres database in AWS Cloud.
 The table "order_table" is the data of the most interest for the client as it contain actual sales information.
 In the table we need to use the following fields "date_uuid","user_uuid","card_number","store_code","product_code" and "product_quantity".
 First 5 fields will become foreign keys in our database, therefore we need to clean this columns from all Nans and missing values.
 The "product_quantity" field has to be an integer.
 2. Remote Postgres database in AWS Cloud.
 The users data  "dim_users" table.
 This table also stored in remote database, so we use the same upload technics as in the previus case.
 Primary key here is the "user_uuid" field.